-Funding that previously could only be spent on persons in facilities is now available to relocate the remainder of people (with a DD level of care designation) residing in ICFs/NHs to the community, through the CIP 1B waiver program.
+Funding that previously could only be spent on persons in facilities is now available to relocate the remainder of people (with a DD level of care designation) residing in ICFs and nursing homes to the community, through the CIP 1B waiver program.

 - What is the responsibility of counties in paying the state share of facility placements?

 Legislation enacted in the 2003-2005 budget bill (2003 Wisconsin Act 33) requires counties to be responsible for the state portion of the Medical Assistance payment made to ICFs and nursing homes for persons at a developmental disability level of care (DD LOC).
 Since the beginning of the Initiative, the DHS has been paying the state share of the Medicaid payment to facilities on the counties behalf, to keep this process as simple as possible and to minimize extra tracking burdens on counties.
 The Department will continue to monitor facility utilization.
 If it appears that counties are inappropriately admitting persons to facilities the statutory responsibility for payment may be invoked.

 - Who can be relocated from facilities with money from this initiative?